polysimtools/pysimm/Examples/10_mof_swelling/README.md

 ### Simulation properties setup

-Additionally the application requires two dictionaries *mc_props* and *md_props* that describe the Cassandra and LAMMPS simulation settings correspondingly.
-The keywords of the property dictionaries correspond to the keywords provided to the Cassandra and LAMMPS programs directely.
+Additionally, the application requires two dictionaries *mc_props* and *md_props* that describe the Cassandra and LAMMPS simulation settings correspondingly.
+The keywords of the property dictionaries correspond to the keywords provided to the Cassandra and LAMMPS programs directly.

 ```python
 mc_props = {'rigid_type': False,